AxaFrance/lighthouse-ecoindex-aggregator/readme.md

 You will find a sample Cypress tests suite in the `cypress-demo` folder.
 Please have a look to the `demo.cy.js` and `cypress.config.js`.

-In order to run the Cypress tests suite, you will execute the following commands :
+In order to run the Cypress tests suite, you have to execute the following commands :

 ```shell
 cd cypress-demo